MAK-Relic-Tool/SGA-V2/README.md

                         Path to a logging config file.
 ```
 ### Verifying Archives
-Checks the MD5 Hashes and/or the SGS File's CRCs
+Checks the MD5 hashes and/or the SGA's file block CRCs

 Useful for verifying if file's have been modified or corrupted.